amaurylekens/FootballStatsScraper/README.md

 └── .gitignore
 ```

-The "url.txt" file contains the urls that the program will scrape.
+The *url.txt* file contains the urls that the program will scrape.

 ### Launch